immutant/immutant.org/news/2011-11-08-deploying-an-application.md

 ---
-title: Running Immutant
+title: "Getting Started: Deploying a Web Application"
 author: Toby Crawley
 layout: news
-tags: [ installation, lein, deploy, tutorial ]
+tags: [ lein, deploy, tutorial, getting-started, ring ]
 ---

-Greetings!
-Today I'd like to walk you through installing Immutant and deploying your first application.
-This is the first in a series of basic tutorials covering Immutant features, and will cover installing Immutant and deploying a [Ring] based web application.
+Welcome back!
+This article covers creating and deploying a basic [Ring] web application to Immutant.
+It is the second installment in a
+[series of tutorials on getting started][getting-started] with Immutant.
+If you haven't read the [first installment][installing], go do so now, since it covers installing Immutant. your first application.
 This tutorial assumes you are on a *nix system.

-## Installing Immutant

-The first step is downloading an Immutant distribution.
-We've yet to make any official releases, but our [CI] server is setup to publish an [incremental build] every time we push to the [git repo].
-The latest incremental build is always available at http://immutant.org/builds/immutant-dist-bin.zip.
-Go ahead and download that.

-Once you have the zip file downloaded, unzip it somewhere handy.
-For this walk-through, I'm going to put it in `~/immutant/`.
-When unzipped, the distribution will have the build number in the directory name.
-It's handy to have a consistent path to the distribution, allowing us to download other incremental builds in the future with minimal fuss.
-To do that, link the distribution to `current`.
-Here is my shell session doing just that:

-    ~ $ mkdir immutant
-    ~ $ cd immutant
-    ~/immutant $ unzip ../downloads/immutant-dist-bin.zip
-    ~/immutant $ ln -s immutant-1.x.incremental.13 current
-    ~/immutant $ ls -l
-    total 8
-    lrwxr-xr-x  1 tobias  staff   27 Nov  4 10:30 current -> immutant-1.x.incremental.13
-    drwxrwxr-x  3 tobias  staff  102 Nov  2 17:42 immutant-1.x.incremental.13

-Now we'll set a environment variable pointing to the distribution:

-    export IMMUTANT_HOME=~/immutant/current

-## Creating a Clojure application
+## Creating an Immutant Clojure application

-Now that we have Immutant installed, let's create an application.
-I'm assuming you already have [Leiningen] installed.
-If not, follow [these instructions], then come back here.
+In our [previous article][installing], we installed the [lein plugin].
+Let's take another look at the tasks it provides:

+    ~/immutant $ lein immutant
+    Manage the deployment lifecycle of an Immutant application.

+    Subtasks available:
+    new        Create a new project skeleton initialized for immutant. init       Adds a sample immutant.clj configuration file to an existing project deploy     Deploys the current project to the Immutant specified by $IMMUTANT_HOME undeploy   Undeploys the current project from the Immutant specified by $IMMUTANT_HOME run        Starts up the Immutant specified by $IMMUTANT_HOME, displaying its console output

-The application we're going to build demonstrates the current web features.
-To get started, let's create a lein project:
+We talked about `run` last time.
+This time, we'll cover `new` and `deploy`.
+To do so, we'll build a basic application that demonstrates the current web features.
+To get started, let's create an Immutant project:

+    ~/immutant $ lein immutant new immutant-demo
+    Created new project in: /Users/tobias/immutant/immutant-demo
+    Look over project.clj and start coding in immutant_demo/core.clj Wrote sample immutant.clj

+The `new` task creates a [Leiningen] project and gives it a sample Immutant configuration file (`immutant.clj`).
+It is equivalent to calling:

-    ~/immutant $ lein init immutant-demo
+    ~/immutant $ lein new immutant-demo && cd immutant-demo && lein immutant init

+We'll come back to `immutant.clj` in a bit.
 Now, let's add a ring handler to our core namespace:

 <pre class="syntax clojure">(ns immutant-demo.core)